RDR Live! (RuPaul's Drag Race season 16)

-"RDR Live!" is the fourth episode of the sixteenth season of RuPaul's Drag Race.
+"RDR Live!" is the fourth episode of the sixteenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 26, 2024.
+The episode's main challenge tasks the contestants with performing in a sketch comedy show.
+The fashion show has contestants recreate looks by American singer and actress Cher.
 Sarah Michelle Gellar is a guest judge.

 Plasma is the winner of the main challenge.
-Mirage is eliminated from the competition after placing in the bottom two and losing a lip-sync against Geneva Karr to "Dark Lady" (1974) by Cher.
+Mirage is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Geneva Karr to "Dark Lady" (1974) by Cher.